Webster Groves High School: History

 Howard Latta was principal from 1943 to 1968.
-WGHS was racially integrated in 1956, and in 1966 a three-story wing was added onto the back of the building and the Herbert Schooling Library was donated.
+WGHS was racially integrated in 1956, 2 years after Brown v Board of Education, bringing in children from Douglass High School.
+In 1966 a 2-story elevated wing was added onto the back of the building, containing many classrooms for math and world languages.
+It enclosed a large section of the courtyard, but still let students travel underneath it.
+The Herbert Schooling Library was donated around this time.
 Jerry Knight was principal from 1969 to 1986.
+The main auditorium within the Senior entrance is named after him.